 For example, tree planting in Denver stresses planting trees on the west side of properties because that does the most to reduce heat islands, which are defined as hotter than average areas in a city caused by the reflection of heat by pavement and buildings.

-While a study of trees in Baltimore, MD failed to uncover anything that an arborist might consider new, it was useful data in explaining to politicians and neighborhood leaders why the city’s tree planting needed to be increased.
+While a study of trees in Baltimore, MD failed to uncover anything that an arborist might consider new, it was useful data in explaining to politicians and neighborhood leaders why the city’s tree-planting needed to be increased.
 They got the added budget.
 Here are some other considerations to where to best plant a tree.

-First, look up.
+First, lookup.
 If you see obstacles.
-Especially power-lines, that might not be the best place since the tree will likely grow into the wires creating a potential for outages and certainly making it much more expensive to trim or remove.
+Especially power lines, that might not be the best place since the tree will likely grow into the wires creating a potential for outages and certainly making it much more expensive to trim or remove.

 Look to the side.
-Will the tree block right of way and sight lines.
+Will the tree block right of way and sightlines.
 That’s pretty easy in your own yard.
-For city foresters it can be a little more difficult.
+For city foresters, it can be a little more difficult.

-For city planners, some of the best areas to plant trees to mitigate heat index rises cannot be planted on.
+For city planners, some of the best areas to plant trees to mitigate heat index rises cannot be planted.
 No one in their right mind would suggest tearing up a parking lot or removing a building because they are optimal places to plant trees.
 However using sophisticated data packages such as I-Tree, cities can easily plan to plant trees in areas with available soil while providing maximum benefits to the tree canopy at large.

 Finally, it’s good to avoid certain species such as ash which are threatened by EAB (Emerald Ash Borer), and black walnut (Which is susceptible to 1000 canker).
-Also avoid weak limbed trees such as cottonwoods, which are more likely to become hazard trees.
+Also avoid weak limbed trees such as cottonwoods, which are more likely to become hazardous trees.